thenativeweb/update-node/README.md

 # update-node

-update-node is a script to update repositories to a new Node.js version.
+update-node updates repositories to a new Node.js version.